A Theory of Link Prediction via Relational Weisfeiler-Leman on Knowledge Graphs: Characterizing the expressive power

 To analyze the expressive power of $\cmpnn$s, we introduce the \emph{relational asymmetric local $2$-WL}, denoted by $\rdwl_2$.
 In this case, we work with knowledge graphs of the form $G = (V,E,R,c,\eta)$, where $\eta: V\times V\to D$ is a \emph{pairwise coloring}.
 We say that $\eta$ satisfies \emph{target node distinguishability} if $\eta(u,u)\neq \eta(u,v)$ for all $u\neq v\in V$.
 The notions of isomorphism and invariants extend to this context in a natural way.
 For each $t\geq 0$, we update the coloring as:

 where $\tau$ injectively maps the above pair to a unique color, which has not been used in previous iterations.
 Observe that $\rdwl_{2}^{(t)}$ defines a binary invariant, for all $t\geq 0$.

 The test is asymmetric: given a pair $(u,v)$, we only look at neighbors of $(u,v)$ obtained by changing the second coordinate of the pair.
 In contrast, usual versions of (local) $k$-WL are symmetric as neighbors may change any coordinate.

-Interestingly, the $\rdwl_2$ test characterizes the power of C-MPNNs in terms of distinguishing pairs of nodes.
+Interestingly, this test characterizes the power of C-MPNNs in terms of distinguishing pairs of nodes.